We pride ourselves on the fact that we listen to our customers and we do everything we can to provide you with excellent customer service.

 What we will do

 Your complaint will receive urgent attention.
-Our aim is to resolve your complaint as quickly as possible, ideally by the end of the third business day following receipt.
+Our aim is to resolve it as quickly as possible, generally by the end of the third business day following receipt, when we will write to you with a summary of the resolution and letting you know what to do next if you are not happy with what we have done.

-If, for any reason, we are unable to resolve your complaint by the end of the third business day following receipt of your complaint we will write to you acknowledging the complaint and tell you who is dealing with it.
+If, for any reason, we are unable to resolve your complaint by the end of the third business day, we will write to you letting you know what we are doing and when you can expect to hear from us.
 We will keep in regular contact with you whilst we deal with your complaint.

-By the end of eight weeks after receiving your complaint, we must send you a final response letter.
+If eight weeks have gone by since we received your complaint, we will send you a Final Response letter.
 We will also send you a copy of the Financial Ombudsman Service standard explanatory leaflet.

 The Financial Ombudsman Service